johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

     - Souls there have been sold to the the Devil, restaked at 6.57 APR
     - FUCK.
 It's on.
     - I was keeping this at a wink and a nod but given that the Devil has a GitHub repo ya'll need to know ASAP, no time to wait to tell you
 - We sang and danced and hugged.
-We had a grabd old time.
+We had a grand moment.
 - Lessons learned from meeting with the Son of Machine
   - The game is begun.
   - Let go